6 steps to perfect wall prep for a DIY skim coat

 3. Clean the wall surface

-The walls need to be clean because grease and grime can also affect adhesion.
-Sugar soap comes in a handy spray and is perfect for this job.
+The walls need to be clean for DIY plastering because grease and grime can also affect adhesion.
+I used to use sugar soap for this job, but I’m trying to avoid harsh chemicals wherever possible so an eco-friendly alternative is baking soda and water which you can use in the same handy spray bottle and is perfect for this job.
 Just spray it onto the wall or a sponge and rub it over the wall surface.
+If the walls are really greasy then you might need some diluted white vinegar, but I’ve discovered that it’s possible to get really clean results without chemicals.

 Don't forget to rinse: rinse off your cleaning agent with clean water & allow to dry.